Explosion at Schaeffler plant in Germany injures 13 people

-AMMAN The U.S.-led coalition downed a Syrian army jet on Sunday in the southern Raqqa countryside during a Syrian combat mission against Islamic State militants, the Syrian army said.

-FRANKFURT Thirteen people were injured, four of them seriously, in an explosion on Monday at a German factory operated by ball-bearings maker Schaeffler (SHA_p.DE), German police said.
+FRANKFURT (Reuters) - Thirteen people were injured, four of them seriously, in an explosion on Monday at a German factory operated by ball-bearings maker Schaeffler (SHA_p.DE), German police said.

 An explosion at a cleaning facility for industrial salts at Schaeffler's plant in Eltmann, Bavaria, was reported to police in nearby Schweinfurt at around 1015 am local time (0815 GMT), according to an emailed statement.